man-group/pytest-plugins/README.rst

 PkgLib: Company-centric Python packaging and testing library
 ============================================================

-Kindly open-sourced by AHL, this library has the goal of providing a one-stop-shop for Python development houses to get up and running using Python with the minimum of fuss in a Linux development environment.
+This library has the goal of providing a one-stop-shop for Python development houses to get up and running using Python with the minimum of fuss in a Linux development environment.

 This repository has two packages: